-This dessert combines a light-as-air citrus mousse with ruby red macerated strawberries in a colorful that perfectly balances sweet and zesty flavors.
+This dessert combines a light-as-air citrus mousse with ruby red macerated strawberries in a colorful treat that perfectly balances sweet and zesty flavors.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.